ReiNoIkari/Morphological-Image-Processing/morpho.md

 Let's continue with the benchmarks results.
 Between the original ImageJ function and the plugin created by the INRA, there is quite a difference as it can be observed.
 At first, the ImageJ's function tends to use less memory and to run faster than the INRA plugin.
-Indeed, ImageJ's erode operator would takes about 13.68 milliseconds (ms) to run and use about 52.07 Mebibytes (MiB) when the INRA's plugin would have an about 55.50 ms runtime and a 57.60 MiB memory use.
-We can see these differences for all tested traformations.
-However, those results are not completely relevant since the INRA's plugins perform more operations than the default ImageJ functions.
-Indeed, we noticed for example that INRA's plugin displays an output image at the end of a transformation.
-This induces a significant runtime increase.
-Furthermore, the INRA's plugin is more modular from its implementation that allows the user to set some parameters such as the shape of the kernel and displaying it.
+Indeed, ImageJ's erode operator would takes about 13.68 milliseconds (ms) to run and use about 52.07 MiB when the INRA's plugin would have an about 55.50 ms runtime and a 57.60 MiB memory use.
+This kind of result is seeable for every operation and transform.
+However, those results are not completely relevant since the INRA's plugins perform more operation than the default operations.
+Indeed, we noticed for example that each turn of a INRA's plug run causes a resulting image to be launched.
+This induces a significative increasment of the runtime.
+In an other hand, the INRA's plugin is more modular from its implementation that allows the user to set some parameters such as the size and shape of the kernel.

 ## Conclusion